Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-searching-for-files-on-linux/_index.md

 ## Excluding recursion into certain directories

-Supposed that in this case we dont really care about remote filesystems, we just want to search for pem files in the local system.
+Supposed that in this case we don't really care about remote filesystems, we just want to search for pem files in the local system.
 We know that certain directories should be excluded so we might be tempted to write a query like: